ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 These attributes are only for fixed-size data/keys.
 If you require variable-sized records, see below.

-- *Key Size*: Maximum allowed up to 8 bytes.
+- **Key Size**: Maximum allowed up to 8 bytes.
-- *Data Size*: No limit, but at least one record can fit on a page after the header.
+- **Data Size**: No limit, but at least one record can fit on a page after the header.

 ```c
 state->keySize = 4;
 state->dataSize = 12;
 ```
-**Note** `state->recordsize` is not necessarily the sum of `state->keySize` and `state->dataSize`.
-If you have variable data enabled, a 4-byte pointer exists in the fixed record that points to the record in located variable storage.
+*Note `state->recordsize` is not necessarily the sum of `state->keySize` and `state->dataSize`.
+If you have variable data enabled, a 4-byte pointer exists in the fixed record that points to the record in variable storage.*

 ### Comparator Functions